sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 ## Expose server with ngrok

 [ngrok](https://ngrok.com/docs/getting-started/) allows for exposing a local service to the public internet.
-This step is necessary because Twilio needs to hit publicly exposed webhooks when an incoming phone call comes in to get further instructions.
+This step is necessary because Twilio webhooks require publicly exposed endpoints.
 While this may seem insecure, the URLs that ngrok generates for forwarding are hard to guess and thus provide security through obfuscation.
-In addition, each time ngrok is run, a different public URL will be generated, making it more secure.
+In addition, each time ngrok is run again, a different public URL will be generated.

 After ngrok is installed, run ngrok and verify it is correctly exposing the server:

-1. First, run the Java server (via running `TwilioLiveTranscriptionDemoApplication` in IntelliJ)
+1. Run the Java server (via running `TwilioLiveTranscriptionDemoApplication` in IntelliJ)
 2. On a separate command line, run `ngrok http 8080`.
 This will expose port 8080 publicly.
 3. From the ngrok output, find the public forwarding URL (see below image):
    ![Ngrok running with forwarding URL](ngrok-running-first-time.png)